-The chart below lists the actual costs by line item for SFY 2020 and projected costs for SFY 2021, including staff salaries for one program manager and one part-time audiologist, equipment and supplies (such as digital hearing aids), program outreach, program enhancement, and administrative support costs.
+The chart below lists the actual costs by line item for State Fiscal Year (SFY) 2021 and projected costs for SFY 2022, including staff salaries for one program manager and one part-time audiologist, equipment and supplies (such as digital hearing aids), program outreach, program enhancement, and administrative support costs.
+SFY 2021 costs for the contractual audiologist was reduced due to reduced demand for services during the extended closure of physical school buildings as a result of the COVID-19 pandemic but are expected to return to previous levels.